Authorities ID person killed in Jo Daviess County hunting accident

-GALENA, Ill. – Authorities today released the name of a man killed in a hunting accident Saturday in Jo Daviess County.
+GALENA, Ill. — Authorities on Monday released the name of a man killed in a hunting accident Saturday in Jo Daviess County.

 Authorities responded at 2:45 p.m.
 Saturday after the shooting was reported near Tippett Road in rural Galena.